What Is a Flame in Gas Welding?

 - Cast Iron

 When applied to steel, oxidizing flames cause the molten metal to foam and cause a closed spark.
-This indicates that the extra oxygen is combining with the steel and burning it.
-Oxidizing flames should not be used for welding steel because the deposited metals will be porous, oxidized, & brittles.
+This indicates that the extra oxygen is combined with the steel and burning it.
+Oxidizing flames should not be used for welding steel because the deposited metals will be porous, oxidized, & brittle.

 This flame will ruin most metals & should be avoided.
 Slightly oxidized flames are used in torch brazing of steel and cast iron.
 A strong oxidizing flame is used in brass or brass welding.
 In most cases, the amounts of excess oxygen used in this flame should be determined by observings the action of the flame on the molten metal.